 Kennedy also remains in demand as a pianist and collaborator, appearing on concert stages worldwide.
 He has toured with violinist Lara St. John and flutist Thomas Robertello, both of whom he has recorded with and composed for.
 Kennedy is also committed to the performance of new works, having premiered numerous compositions as both a soloist and as a member of the Indiana University New Music Ensemble, New Juilliard Ensemble, and St. Louis Symphony's Pulitzer New Music Concerts.

-A passionate teacher and mentor, Kennedy is highly active in the development of young composers.
+A dedicated teacher and mentor, Kennedy is highly active in the development of young composers.
 He has served as an adjudicator for the ASCAP Morton Gould Awards, National Association for Music Education, as well as administrator for both the Washington State Music Teachers Association Composition Competition and the Washington State Young Composers Project.

-Kennedy has served on the faculties of Washington University in St. Louis and Central Washington University.
-His music is published by Theodore Presser Company and G. Schirmer Inc.
+Kennedy's music is published by Theodore Presser Company and G. Schirmer Inc.